-- infection of the lungs (pneumonia) acquired outside the hospital, 7 - 14 days; most patients with pneumonia are switched to oral treatment with moxifloxacin tablets within 4 days; - infections of the skin and soft tissue, 7 - 21 days; for patients with complicated skin and skin structure infections, the mean duration of intravenous treatment is approximately 6 days and the average overall duration of treatment (infusion followed by tablets) is 13 days.
+- infection of the lungs (pneumonia) acquired outside the hospital, 7 -14 days; most patients with pneumonia were switched to oral treatment with moxifloxacin film-coated tablets within 4 days; - infections of the skin and soft tissue, 7 -21 days; most patients with infections of the skin and soft tissue were switched to oral treatment with moxifloxacin film-coated tablets within 6 days.

-It is important that you complete the course of treatment, even if you begin to feel better after a few days.
-If you stop using this medicine too soon, your infection may not be completely cured, the infection may return or your condition may get worse, and you may also create a bacterial resistance to the antibiotic.
-The recommended dose and duration of treatment should not be exceeded.
+It is important that you complete the course of treatment even if you begin to feel better after a few days.
+If you stop taking Avacyn too soon, your infection may not be completely cured.
+The infection may return or your condition may get worse.